gavinsimpson/fromthebottomoftheheap/_posts/2011-06-12-additive-modelling-and-the-hadcrut3v-global-mean-temperature-series.md

 - Time series
 active: blog
 category: R
+alert: "<strong>Updated</strong> The URL to the HadCRUT3v data set changed following the release of version 4 of the data set (12 January 2015)."
 ---

 [Earlier, I looked at the HadCRUT3vgl data](http://www.fromthebottomoftheheap.net/2011/06/11/global-warming-since-1995-now-significant/ 'Global warming since 1995 &apos;now significant&apos;') set using generalized least squares to investigate whether the trend in temperature since 1995 was statistically significant.
 Here I want to follow-up one of the points from the earlier posting; namely using a statistical technique that fits a local, and not global, model to the entire time series and see how that informs our knowledge of trends in the recent period.